 Interested in Becoming a Data Engineer?

 Data engineering and data governance work together, and the world needs more data engineers.
-Simplilearn can train you in a career in data engineering though our Post Graduate Program in Data Engineering.
+Simplilearn can train you in a career in data engineering though our Data Engineering Certification Program.

 Conducted in partnership with Purdue University and collaboration with IBM, this certification course is ideal for professionals.
 The program, aligned with AWS and Azure certifications, covers critical topics like the Hadoop framework, data processing using Spark, data pipelines with Kafka, and big data on AWS and Azure cloud infrastructures.